Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference

 \subsection{3-D Full-Sun MAS Numerical Results}

 We showcase sOpInf trained on MAS three-dimensional steady-state velocity results.
-As mentioned previously, the MAS Eqs.~\eqref{MAS-EQ1}--\eqref{MAS-EQ6-Energy} are not in quasi-linear form, hence, the method of characteristics is not a valid choice in approximating the shift function $\bc(r)\in \real^{2}$.
+As mentioned previously, the MAS Eqs.~\eqref{MAS-EQ1}--\eqref{MAS-EQ6-Energy} are not in the form of Eq.~\eqref{general-form-pde-moc}, hence, the method of characteristics is not a valid choice in approximating the shift function $\bc(r)\in \real^{2}$.
 Therefore, we turn to the cross-correlation extrapolation method described in Section~\ref{sec:cross-correlation}.
-More specifically, the full-Sun MAS snapshots, $\bv(r) \in \real^{n_{\phi} \times n_{\theta}}$, are bi-variate in Carrington longitude ($\phi$) and latitude ($\theta$), with $n_{\phi}, n_{\theta}$ mesh points in longitude and latitude, respectively.
+More specifically, the full-Sun MAS snapshots in matrix form, $\bv(r) \in \real^{n_{\phi} \times n_{\theta}}$, are bi-variate in Carrington longitude ($\phi$) and latitude ($\theta$), with $n_{\phi}, n_{\theta}$ mesh points in longitude and latitude, respectively.
 The shift function $\bc(r) \in \real^{2}$ is found via the bi-variate circular cross-correlation defined by Eqs.~\eqref{cc-dis-definition-multi-variate}--\eqref{cc-max} with $k=2$.
 The bi-variate circular cross-correlation is applied between each snapshot and the velocity profile at the initial condition ($30R_{S}$).
-Since the translation in the MAS solar wind results is due to the Sun's rotation, the shift function can be expressed as $\bc(r) = c(r) \hat{\be}_{\phi}$, where $\hat{\be}_{\phi}$ is the unit vector in longitude direction, and $c(r) \in \real$ is the shift in longitude.
+Since the translation in the MAS solar wind results is due to the Sun's rotation, the shift function can be expressed as $\bc(r) = c(r) \hat{\be}_{\phi}$, where $\hat{\be}_{\phi}$ is the unit vector in longitude direction, and $c(r) \in \real$ is the shift in longitude, where we computed $c(r) = -52.44^\circ r +6.94^\circ$ with $r$ measured in AU.
 The results in this section are for a ROM of the form